Home / Attractions / London Eye Deals

 TAKE A LIGHT HEARTED LOOK AT Why The London Eye Remains So Popular With Visitors In London Today!

 When planning a visit to the London Eye, it’s clearly important to factor in the weather.
-The capsules are completely enclosed so you’ll be protected from the elements but may have an impact upon your view.
-One way to avoid inclement weather is to opt for a Flexi Fast Track Ticket that offers you greater flexibility on when you visit.
+During peak times, the queue extends out passed the covered area so worth preparing for inclement weather.
+The capsules are completely enclosed so you’ll be protected from the elements but it may have an impact upon your view.
+Worth being aware that tickets purchased online do allow you to reschedule your visit up to three times FREE of charge via their ticket portal.

 7. London Eye; Photos

 As you make your way through the queue, you’ll be asked to pose for a photo opportunity where you can see your image as you exit your pod.
-Simply continuing making your way along the queue if this isn’t for you.
+This is not obligatory so you can simply decline and continue making your way along the queue if this isn’t for you.
+There is a further photo opportunity near the end of your time in the capsule too.
 Look out for passholder discounts on any photographic souvenirs purchased.
+Remember you can take your own photos & videos throughout your 30 minute journey around the London Eye.

 8. The London Eye; Merlin Passholders